browserslist/browserslist/README.md

 ## Environment Variables

-If some tool use Browserslist inside, you can change browsers settings by [environment variables]:
+If a tool uses Browserslist inside, you can change the Browserslist settings with [environment variables]:

 * `BROWSERSLIST` with browsers queries.